oracle-livelabs/apex/forms-to-apex-adb/1-analyze-sample-forms /1-analyze-sample-forms.md

 *Note: This Lab assumes you have an Oracle Forms setup in your environment.*

-## Task 1: Analyzing Forms Business Logic
+## Task 1: Analyze Forms Business Logic
 To modernize from Oracle Forms to APEX, you must understand the current business logic of your forms and where they are implemented.
 This is key for deciding how to adapt them to the APEX environment.
 The rule of thumb is always to push as much business logic as possible into the Oracle Database.

 For example, the business logic in Oracle Forms resides in the Triggers and Program Units.
 You can incorporate this logic into Oracle APEX as SQL or PL/SQL code that invokes database packages, procedures, or functions.
 The same applies to database objects, which do not need alteration when transitioning from Forms to APEX.